 Shirts must be worn by all players!
 Teams are encouraged to wear jerseys, however it is not mandatory.

 Each game is given two new balls before the start of the game.

 The Parks and Recreation main office will be the sole location for all testing for compression testing of a bat.
-Players may have a bat tested any time during regular hours of operation for a fee of $5.00.
+Players may have a bat tested any time during regular hours of operation.
 A record of the compression test will be kept on file in the main office.
 A copy of the test results will be given to the player as well.